Shopify Next Generation Events: What's Changing and How to Migrate

 - What conditions must be true of the returned data for the event to be delivered (a query filter).

 Filtering happens before delivery, not after.
-The payload is whatever GraphQL shape you asked for.
-And the payload tells you which fields actually changed.
+The payload is whatever GraphQL shape you asked for and the payload tells you which fields actually changed.

 Old setup vs Next Generation Events, side by side

-Here's the same use case — "notify my app when a product's price changes" — under both models.
+Here's the same "notify my app when a product's price changes" use case under both models.

 Today (Admin API webhook subscription):